-The Company's investment portfolio of debt securities includes corporate bonds, asset-backed securities, treasury bills, sovereign bonds, municipal bonds, and agency bonds.
+The Company's investment portfolio of debt securities includes corporate bonds, treasury bills, asset-backed securities, a Euro liquidity fund, agency bonds, sovereign bonds, municipal bonds, and supranational bonds.
 Debt securities with original maturities greater than three months are designated as available-for-sale and are reported at fair value.
+As of

-As of December 31, 2013, the fair value of the Company's portfolio of debt securities amounted to \$412,521,000, with principal amounts totaling \$412,489,000, maturities that do not exceed four years, and a yield to maturity of 0.69%.
+December 31, 2014, the fair value of the Company's portfolio of debt securities amounted to \$489,345,000 with principal amounts totaling \$489,447,000, maturities that do not exceed seven years, and a yield to maturity of 0.83%.
 Differences between the fair value and principal amounts of the Company's portfolio of debt securities are primarily attributable to discounts and premiums arising at the acquisition date, as well as unrealized gains and losses as of the balance sheet date.

-Although it is the Company's policy to invest in debt securities with effective maturities that do not exceed ten years, 99% of the investment portfolio as of December 31, 2013 has effective maturity dates of less than three years.
-Given the relatively short maturities and investment-grade quality of the Company's portfolio of debt securities as of December 31, 2013, a sharp rise in interest rates should not have a material adverse effect on the fair value of these instruments.
+Although it is the Company's policy to invest in debt securities with effective maturities that do not exceed ten years, 85% of the investment portfolio as of December 31, 2014 has effective maturity dates of less than three years.
+Given the relatively short maturities and investment-grade quality of the Company's portfolio of debt securities as of December 31, 2014, a sharp rise in interest rates should not have a material adverse effect on the fair value of these instruments.
 As a result, the Company does not currently hedge these interest rate exposures.